nasa/XPlaneConnect/README.md

 ### Migrating to 1.0
 For existing users, several important breaking changes have been made in version 1.0.
 For detailed information, see the 1.0 release changelog.
-For client-specific guidelines on migrating to 1.0, refer to the follwing guides:
+For client-specific guidelines on migrating to 1.0, refer to the following guides:

 #### [C](https://github.com/nasa/XPlaneConnect/wiki/Migrating-to-1.0-C)